 An escalation clause is designed to edge out competing bids by automatically raising an offer when a competing bid comes in.
 It’s also known as an escalator clause.
 Think of it like setting your maximum bid on eBay.

-“An escalation clause is when a buyer is willing to go over the highest offer, up to a specified amount,” says Kristine Halverson of Compass in Santa Monica, California.
+“An escalation clause is when a buyer is willing to go over the highest offer, up to a specified amount,” says Kristine Halverson, a Realtor with Compass in Santa Monica, California.

 There’s no guarantee you’ll get the house